oci-landing-zones/terraform-oci-zero-trust-landingzone/README.md

 ## <a name="known-issues">Known Issues</a>

+* **CIS Level and Firewall Functionality**
+    *  Deploying an optional firewall network appliance in conjunction with the option of CIS Level 2 is not supported at this time.
+       This limitation is due to the requirement of an encrypted boot volume on the network appliance (compute instance).
+The suggested workaround is to opt for CIS Level 1 if you intend to use a third-party firewall.

 * **Terraform Apply Failure 404-NotAuthorizedorNotFound**
     * Terraform CLI or Resource Manager fails to apply with a message similar as this:
     ```